Incompatible Filesystem Settings on Host vs. Image

 There can be more inconsistencies in the area of filesystems

-which we haven't listed here.
-In general it's advisable to
+that we have not listed here.
+In general, it's advisable to

 build host distribution is of the same major Linux version

-than the image target.
-For this purpose {kiwi} provides the
+as the image target.
+For this purpose, {kiwi} provides the

 in :ref:`self_contained`